pure-data/pure-data/doc/1.manual/pdmanual.md

 appearance.
 New fields which cannot be matched in this way with previously existing ones are assumed to be new and are initialized.

-It can happen that two "struct" objects compete to define the same data structure, or that the user reads in data from a file which expects a different version of the structure, or alternatively, that the "struct" object for existing data objects disappears.
-For this reason, Pd maintains a private representation of the last active version of a "struct" until all similarly named "structs," as well as all data using that "struct", have disappeared.
+It can happen that two `struct` objects compete to define the same data structure, or that the user reads in data from a file which expects a different version of the structure, or alternatively, that the `struct` object for existing data objects disappears.
+For this reason, Pd maintains a private representation of the last active version of a `struct` until all similarly named `struct` objects as well as all data using that `struct`, have disappeared.
 If the user introduces a new version of the "struct" and only later deletes the "current" one, the data is only conformed to the new version once the old one is deleted.
 In this way we avoid getting into situations where data is left hanging